 The main cause of dry or very dry hair is that the sebaceous glands are not producing enough sebum.
 How does the sebaceous gland work?
 The sebaceous gland is connected to each hair follicle and produces the sebum that penetrates the epidermis to moisturise and lubricate the skin of the scalp and the hair.
 In sufficient quantity, sebum has a dual action: both moisturising (the skin remains supple and soft) and protective (the hydrolipidic barrier maintains an optimum level of hydration and protects the scalp and hair from external aggression).

 Unfortunately, sebum production is mainly dictated by our genes.
 As a result, there's very little we can do to change this parameter once it's set by our genes - it's hereditary.
 This condition affects both men and women.
-It is often a characteristic of Curly hair.
+It is often a characteristic of curly hair.

 Damage to the lipid barrier (external causes) :